JacobusXIII/database-modules/source/database/build-nature/README.md

-# Grid and Nature generate database
+# Nature build database

-This database is used to generate Grid and Nature dbdata files.
-See [`store.sql`](../../../source/modules/src/data/sql/database-modules/build_grid_and_nature/store.sql) for all dbdata files that are stored.
+This database is used to generate the Nature dbdata files.
+See [`store.sql`](../../../source/modules/src/data/sql/database-modules/build_nature/store.sql) for all dbdata files that are stored.

 ## Commands